 - College Algebra, Quantitative Reasoning, Pre-calculus or Statistics - 3 semester credits

-- Physics or Radiation Physics – 4 semester credits
+- College Physics or Radiologic Physics - 4 semester credits

 - Human Anatomy & Physiology I or II (completed within 10 years) - 4 semester credits

 - English Composition I or II - 3 semester credits

 - General Psychology (Introduction or Developmental) - 3 semester credits

 This is a total of five (5) pre-requisite courses equaling 17 semester college credits.